thexujie/llvm-project/clang/docs/analyzer/user-docs/TaintAnalysisConfiguration.rst

 ============================

 The Clang Static Analyzer uses taint analysis to detect security-related issues in code.
-The backbone of taint analysis in the Clang SA is the `GenericTaintChecker`, which the user can access via the :ref:`alpha-security-taint-TaintPropagation` checker alias and this checker has a default taint-related configuration.
+The backbone of taint analysis in the Clang SA is the `GenericTaintChecker`, which the user can access via the :ref:`optin-security-taint-TaintPropagation` checker alias and this checker has a default taint-related configuration.
 The built-in default settings are defined in code, and they are always in effect once the checker is enabled, either directly or via the alias.
 The checker also provides a configuration interface for extending the default settings by providing a configuration file in `YAML <http://llvm.org/docs/YamlIO.html#introduction-to-yaml>`_ format.
 This documentation describes the syntax of the configuration file and gives the informal semantics of the configuration options.